Highlighting key security features to boost customer trust

 Impact

-Launch Results
+Launch results

-The page drove a 40% increase in user engagement within the first month and higher demo requests and trial activations.
+The page drove a 42% increase in user engagement within the first month and higher demo requests and trial activations.
 Analytics showed users spent more time exploring key features.